kjaffel/hhmultilepton/README.md

 - Source hosted at [GitHub](https://github.com/HEP-KBFI/hhmultilepton)
 - Report issues, questions, feature requests on [GitHub Issues](https://github.com/HEP-KBFI/hhmultilepton/issues)
-- Ideally also ping us on MM
+- Ideally also ping us on [mattermost](https://mattermost.web.cern.ch/cms-exp/channels/hh-multilepton-run3).
 - For new features open a new branch before merging into master, ask for a code review by a felllow contributor and dont forget linting!
-- Happy coding :)
+- Happy coding 😊